 Ride Overview - Ancient Zagoria Pathway Ride

-This horseback riding vacation in Albania, the land of eagles, will offer some of the most breathtaking landscapes of Europe.
-You will follow ancient merchant caravan pathways as your ride traverses through Ilirian ruins from the Roman and Helenic periods, past remote Byzantine churches and across uniquely constructed mountain bridges.
-Your hardy horse will carry you through rivers, along hard cliff paths, and rolling pastures, which make the area an unforgettable and little-known destination for travelers.
+This horseback riding vacation in Albania will offer some of the most breathtaking landscapes of Europe.
+This “land of the eagles” will provide an unforgettable and little-known destination for riders.
+Ancient merchant caravan pathways traverses through Ilirian ruins from the Roman and Helenic periods; past remote Byzantine churches; and across uniquely constructed mountain bridges.
+Your hardy horse will carry you across rivers, along hard cliff paths, and rolling pastures.
 The trail begins in 3rd-century Gjirokastraa, a rare example of a well-preserved Ottoman town.
 From start to finish, you will be immersed in the Albanian rural life and traditions.
 You will have the opportunity to explore indigenous healing plants combined with ancient recipes of curative preparation of teas.
 Your meals will be prepared from locally grown food, including local meat and dairy products, a traditional pie called “byrek”, honey, mountain tea, as well as famous Albanian Raki and southern wine.
 Your lodging includes 5 nights in village family homes and 2 nights in traditional B & B’s.
 Your local hosts will regale you with ancient tales and myths.
 In addition, opportunities for invigorating gallops and challenging mountain passes will make this a ride to remember!

 “It was a fantastic trip.
 The horses were great and the riding was wonderful.
 I believe they are actually part Goat.
 LOL.
 We had really varied mountain terrain with both ups, downs and long gallops through the valleys.If anyone asks – we did have to literally climb up a vertical slope of an untamed mountainside and back down the other side.
 The horses went up and down the rocks with no effort.
 The guide/host couple were really great and the Albanians families couldn’t have been more hospitable – going out of their way to make sure we were comfortable.
 The home-stays were not a problem.
 We did have to share bathrooms with the rest of the group but we always had our own room which was clean and very comfortable.
 Privacy was really not an issue.
 In general, the Albanian people have a code of hospitality called Besa in which the guest is the most important person in the home.
 That’s how they made us feel.”
 L.M.“Overall the trip was a great success.
 Not for someone looking for high-end accommodations, but great for riding in untamed nature on strong, sturdy and obedient horses.”
 S.G.